-- Flood, it means the inundation of normally dry land by escaping of water or released from the normal confines of any natural water activity or lake (whether or not modified or of any canal or dam), tsunami, action of the sea, tidal wave or high water; shall be counted as occurring from one event
+- Flood, means the inundation of normally dry land by escaping of water or released from the normal confines of any natural water activity or lake (whether or not modified or of any canal or dam), tsunami, the action of the sea, tidal wave, or high water; shall be counted as occurring from one event

-For foregoing the commencement of any 72-hour clause, it will depend on the discretion of the policyholder and the insurer as agreed upon.
-However, in any case, there should be no overlapping of any two or more such 72-hour clause in case of loss or damage happens over the extended period of time.
+For foregoing the commencement of any 72-hour clause in construction all-risk policy, it will depend on the discretion of the policyholder and the insurer as agreed upon.
+However, in any case, there should be no overlapping of any two or more such 72-hour clauses in case of loss or damage happens over an extended period of time.

 L.S Engineering hired T.K Construction to construct a warehouse for their company in Pune.
-When the project was still underway, it started raining heavily, and some portions of the under constructed pillar went down.
-Luckily, no casualties were reported.
+When the project was still underway, it started raining heavily, and some portions of the under-constructed pillar went down.
+Luckily, did not report casualties.

 The rain went for three days, and on the third day, it damaged the other pillar.
 After a while, both the pillars came down, and the under-construction warehouse suffered major losses or damages.

-In this case, T.K Construction had a construction all risk insurance policy and the company approached the insurer for the claim settlement.
+In this case, T.K Construction had constructed an all-risk insurance policy and the company approached the insurer for the claim settlement.
 In this case, T. K Construction filed for two claims-

 - Damage to a pillar when it first started raining